 Okay, a bunch of you guys have been pushing for me to separate my chapters more from the storyline, feeling that it's a little too complacent to how the episodes progressed.
 So here you go, this chapter follows episode seven story-wise, but has a major twist added in it too.
 I hope you guys like it, because I certainly do.
-Also, I went through the last chapter and added a little scene between Red X and Ravager.
-See if you can spot it.

 ~Young Justice: Red X~

 Kaldur ducked as Superboy launched forwards at him.
 He spun a kick at the clone, who blocked and pushed back, forcing Kaldur to move into a backhand-spring, landing on one knee.
 He recovered and sent an uppercut at his teammate, blocking the strike aimed at his chest.
 The Atlantian grimaced lightly, shaking his numb arm, obviously trying to get some feeling back into the limb.

 Wally guessed that while Atlantians had super strength, it seemed Kryptonians were still stronger.
 He shrugged, not really caring who won the fight, and turned his attention back to his burrito.
 After a few more seconds, and with the girls giggling about something, Superboy managed to beat Aqualad.

 "Black Canary taught me that."
 The clone said proudly, which made Wally think of the woman and her sidekick.
 Man, what he wouldn't give for a team up with those two.
 His daydream was interrupted as Red Tornado dropped down into the room.
 He promptly finished his snack and raced over, stopping the android before it could get too far away.
 Seriously, if they were giving out awards for the most secluded hero, it would be a tossup between Batman, Red Tornado, and Red X.

 "Do you have a mission for us?"
 He asked quickly.